JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 - The default [flight controller](https://microsoft.github.io/AirSim/flight_controller/) in AirSim  is [`simple_flight`](https://microsoft.github.io/AirSim/simple_flight/)

-> [..] simply [..] (a) collection of algorithms packaged in a library [..] develop this code as dependency free header-only pure standard C++11 code
+> [..] simply [..] (a) collection of algorithms packaged in a library [..] develop this code as dependency free header-only pure standard C++11

 > Internally `simple_flight` uses cascade of PID controllers to finally generate actuator signals.

-> Please note that `simple_slight` currently does not support state estimation, i.e. estimated and ground truth kinematics values are the same
+> Note that `simple_slight` currently does not support state estimation, i.e. estimated and ground truth kinematics values are the same

 > Notably, `simple_flight` usesca steppable clock which means its clock advances when simulator tells it to advance, this is convenient for learning applications, Otherwise add `"ClockType": "ScalableClock"` to `settinfs.json`